no-go/RickApp/README.md

 - Threshold ruler: modify the noise limit
 - RickApp plays a burp sound, if there is a realy short time without noise
-- It plays a new burp only after 1 seconds to protect from endless burps
+- It plays a new burp only after 2 seconds to protect from endless burps
 - If your mobile plays sound, RickApp *hears* it, too.
+- 6 different burps
+- start/stop control via notification
 - RickApp shows the sound sampling values in a textbox

 Your Screen is off, but RickApp does not sleep!
 Use the *recent click.dummer.rickapp.App* feature of your Homescreen and close RickApp by swiping it away.